Reading a contemporary artwork through the lenses of Erwin Panofsky. Text written in 2019.

 Contemporary art critics are fortunate enough to be able to get in touch with the artists, to visit their studios, to be explained about their techniques, to know facts and “behind the scenes” anecdotes.

-The direct dialogue with the artists offers us a unique and privileged vision of their production but, I might say, it has taken us away from a “virgin” and pure eye that allows the imagination to go far beyond reality.
+This direct dialogue with the artists offers us a unique and privileged vision of their production but, I might say, it has taken us away from a “virgin” and pure eye that allows the imagination to go far beyond reality.

-The reason why certain art could be defined as ‘magic’ it is because it holds something hidden.
+The reason why certain art could be defined as ‘magic’ is because it holds something hidden.
 The best artworks are those that do not disclose entirely; those that aren’t too didactic.
 No one wants to learn passively, but everyone wants to be always amazed and touched.
-The first connection with a work of art can begin with pure empathy and from this our curiosity awakens and we begin to wonder why and, in doing so, probably going deeper into understanding.
-The knowledge gained through that very first original connection is not something easily forgettable as it is linked to an emotion, whatever it is.
+One’s first connection with a work of art can begin with pure empathy and from this our curiosity awakens and we begin to wonder why and, in doing so, probably going deeper into understanding.
+The knowledge gained through that very first original connection is not something easily forgettable as it’s linked to an emotion, whatever it is.

 The primary subject (pre-iconographical level)

 In this drawing we see 5 shoes.
 One, left alone by its left companion, at the centre.
 The other 4 are disposed, in pairs, around and over it.
 By saying ‘in pairs’ I mean that the left one of a pair is on the left side of the main character-shoe at the centre and the right one is on its right side.
 The same happens for the other pair.
 The shoes are all black; they seem worn-out and almost carry a sentiment of tiredness.
 They are disposed in a specific order, on a very clean white fabric which functions as a background and as a tablecloth for the piece of furniture, partially visible.
 The style and the technique reveal an attentive, long and meticulous process that says to us that the artist spent quite a lot of time producing this drawing.